general-chen/Machine_Learnin_Project/MLP_deltawing/README.md

 # Prediction is in:
 - MLP_Prediction
 - The trained model is saved here .h5 file
-# All the results are comparised in: (filter & no filter, std & mse)
+# All the results are comprised in: (filter & no filter, std & mse)
 - MLP_mse_std_pred